CowSwapTeam/cowswap-farming/README.md

 # CowSwap Farming

+MuesliSwap smartBCH has been renamed to CowSwap.
 The smart contracts stay the same and have been [audited by TechRate](https://github.com/TechRate/Smart-Contract-Audits/blob/main/October/MuesliSwap.pdf).

 This repository contains the Farming contracts used by MuesliSwap.
 Liquidity pools are initialized and added as a staking token to the MasterFarmer contract.
 This MasterFarmer contract is also in control of the number of minted $Milk per block.
 As users stake LP and other tokens, the MasterFarmer distributes them according to the weight of rewards of a specific pool along with an accounts stake in that pool.